GiuseppeMagazzu/GiuseppeMagazzu.github.io/_posts/2021-06-26-RICE_project.markdown

 <script src="https://gist.github.com/GiuseppeMagazzu/6bb91caa708467806977ca124d03c565.js"></script>

 Now, a clarification.
-One of the flaws of Scikit-learn is the lack of support for dataframes in `Pipeline`.
-You can actually use `DataFrame` in it, but Scikit-learn converts into automatically into a numpy matrix.
-The problem is, how do you define the columns in the above transformers then?
-For this reason, we are going to use  [Sklearn-pandas](https://github.com/scikit-learn-contrib/sklearn-pandas), that allows us to "retain" the columns.
-For a similar reason (and for an easier interpretation of the results, not in this blog post), we defined the transformer `RenameColumn` above.
+One of the "flaws" of Scikit-learn is the lack of support for dataframes in `Pipeline`.
+You can actually use `DataFrame` in it, but Scikit-learn will convert in automatically into a numpy matrix.
+The problem is, how do you pass the columns to the above transformers then?
+For this reason, we are going to use  [Sklearn-pandas](https://github.com/scikit-learn-contrib/sklearn-pandas), a very useful library that allows us to "retain" the columns.
+With the same rationale (and for an easier interpretation of the results, not in this blog post), we defined the transformer `RenameColumn` above.

+## Pipeline definition
 It is time to define the entire pipeline with the optimization parameters (or steps, in this case), including the data pre-processing.
 As I explained in the [blog post](https://giuseppemagazzu.github.io/pipeline_study/) regarding `Pipeline`, it is necessary to conduct the pre-processing within the cross-validation framework we are adopting.

 <script src="https://gist.github.com/GiuseppeMagazzu/09468e560bdc78e619abfd68c42cc734.js"></script>